HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Introduction/Introduction.md

 Ex. keypad control for a microwave oven, digital functions in an automobile such as fuel control, dashboard displays, braking systems, etc.<br/>

+#### `Web Applications`
+It is also called “WebApps".
+It can be little more than a set of linked hypertext files.
+WebApps are evolving into sophisticated computing environments that not only provide standalone features, and functions but are also integrated with corporate databases and business applications.<br/>